Which rules apply to you? (Quick reference)

 Step 2: Register with a certified Malaysian driving school

 Choose a driving school licensed by the Road Transport Department (JPJ).
 You’ll need to register for the full driving course for foreigners, which includes both theory and practical components.
+Typical school registration fee is RM 1,500–2,500 depending on the school and licence category.
+Some schools offer combo deals that include both theory and practical lessons.

 Step 3: Attend a Malaysian driving class

 You must complete a five-hour course that covers Malaysian road rules, traffic signs, and basic vehicle safety.
 These are usually delivered in person and can be completed in a day.
 It is also conducted in Malay and English.
 Afterwards, you will be given a handbook on driving in Malaysia.
+You can complete the mandatory 5-hour theory course in one day and it is conducted in Malay and English.

 Step 4: Sit for the JPJ computer test